Welcome to our weekly series where we highlight the great work that RBC alumni are doing in the field of music education.

 Each week our guest will reveal insights such as what led them to do what they are currently doing, the projects they have been involved in since graduating, what inspires them on a daily basis, and what advice they would give to any music student considering working as a music educator in the future, whether full-time or as part of a rewarding portfolio career.

 First study Euphonium

 I studied the BMus (Hons) course from 2009 to 2013.
 My first study was euphonium, second study trombone and I opted for the teaching pedagogy module in my final year.
-During my third year, I took part in the Erasmus exchange scheme.
+During my third year, I took part in a study abroad scheme.
 I went to Leuven in Belgium and studied with Nick Ost at the Lemmensinstituut.
 On my return, I won the Royal Birmingham Conservatoire Brass Prize in my final year.
 I was also a finalist in the Birmingham Philharmonic Concerto Prize and the Doris Newton Music Club Prize.